International Driving Permit in United Kingdom

 | Driving Test Fee | £62.00 | $75.00 | €71.00 |

 Driving in the UK requires familiarity with local road systems and regulations.
 The UK drives on the left, which can be a significant adjustment for drivers from right-hand traffic countries.
-Understanding road signs, which are predominantly in English, and the metric system for distances, is essential.
+UK road signs are in English and use imperial units — miles for distance, mph for speed.
+This differs from EU countries using km/h, so mentally convert if coming from Europe (70 mph = 113 km/h).
 Roundabouts are common in the UK and require drivers to yield to traffic coming from the right.
 It's advisable to practice navigating these in less busy areas before tackling larger ones in cities.
 Additionally, urban congestion charges, like those in London, should be considered when planning routes to avoid unexpected fees.

 Practical Steps for Applying for an International Driving Permit